1990 MODEL YEAR OVERVIEW

 Eight models of the Vanagon were built for the USA market in model year 1990.

 For the first time in the USA market, a very basic Vanagon was offered.
 Not a GL or even an L model, it was only named "Vanagon" with no sub-model suffix.
 VW removed the GL Syncro from it's lineup in favor of a simpler Vanagon Syncro (no L or GL suffix).
 These "new" base Vanagons had rear-facing seats like recent year's WLE's and Carats, removable rubber mats instead of carpet, steel bumpers, and tween upholstery.
 VW even deleted standard opening wing windows, armrests, and full wheel covers on these basic models.
+The other model addition for 1990 was the Multivan which came with a camper style pop-top combined with the seating arrangement for seven like the Carat model.
+Sort of a "pop-top Carat".

 Five paint colors were available on Vanagons for 1990: